iteam-software/gatsby-source-sharepoint-online/README.md

   </a>
 </p>

 Welcome!
-Use `gatsby-source-sharepoint-online` to access site data from a SharePoint tenant.
+Use `gatsby-source-sharepoint-online` to access site data from a SharePoint Online tenant.

 ## Getting Started